fjborrell/Eiga/README.md

 ## Vision
 Eiga (WIP) is a concept application for curating entertainment media lists and discovering current trending, or new and popular media.
-It is meant to help avid consumers of shows, movies, or anime, to reliably track their consumption.
+It is meant to help avid consumers of shows, movies, to reliably track their consumption.

 ## Frameworks
 * [SwiftUI](https://developer.apple.com/documentation/swiftui/)